karanpratapsingh/system-design/README.md

 - Make troubleshooting easier and help identify threats across the entire stack.
 - Encourage hardware manufacturers to create networking products that can communicate with each other over the network.
-- Essential for developing a security-first mindset.
+- Develop a security-first mindset.
 - Separate a complex function into simpler components.

 ## Layers